jharteaga/movie-booking-system/README.md

 }
 ```

 Then, open 2 separate terminals.
-One will run the server, and the other one will run webpack in order to transpile our React into Vanilla JavasScript:
+One will run the server, and the other one will run Webpack in order to transpile our React code into Vanilla JavasScript, and bundle it in just one file:

 ```bash
 # Terminal 1